How does this medication work? What will it do for me?

 Pregnancy: The safety of mitotane during pregnancy has not been established.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.

-Breast-feeding: It is not known if mitotane is passes into breast milk.
+Breast-feeding: Mitotane passes into breast milk.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 This medication should not be used during breast-feeding unless the benefits outweigh the risks.

 What other drugs could interact with this medication?